dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-cordova.md

 ## Known Limitations
 ### Android
-* Multi-Dex support is incomplete.
+* MultiDex support is incomplete.
-* App must be target Android 4.0 (Android API 14) or above.
+* App must target Android 4.0 (Android API 14) or above.

 ### iOS
 * Whenever you modify the list of UTI’s under the **CFBundleDocumentTypes** node of the **Info.plist** file, you must clear the Intune UTI’s in the Imported UTI’s section of the same plist file (**UTImportedTypeDeclarations** node) before building again.
 All of the Intune UTI’s will start with the prefix `com.microsoft.intune.mam`.